MA in Religious Studies

 The guidelines for each track are meant to ensure that students are well-prepared to produce high-quality academic work in their chosen areas of specialization while also remaining fully engaged in the broader trends in the study of religion most relevant to their work.
-Each track is guided by a group of faculty that includes, among others, members of the Department of Religion and the School of Theology.
+Each track is guided by a group of faculty that includes, among others, members of the Department of Religion, the School of Theology, and faculty from other schools and departments related to the focus of the track.
 For more information on each of these tracks and the requirements for the MA in Religious Studies, see the Graduate Division of Religious Studies page.
 Students entering the MA program will have majored in religious studies (or a related discipline) or otherwise show transcript evidence of advanced coursework in a single religious tradition and introductory coursework in multiple religious traditions.

 Additional courses may be required at the discretion of the advisor and the director.

 All students pursuing an MA in Religious Studies are required to demonstrate graduate-level reading proficiency in French, German, or another relevant foreign language prior to completion of the degree.
-Language proficiency can be demonstrated through either a language examination, successful completion of a non-credit graduate-level foreign language reading course offered by Boston University, or the equivalent of two years of undergraduate study of the language at Boston University.
+Language proficiency can be demonstrated through either a language examination or successful completion of a non-credit graduate-level foreign language reading course offered by Boston University.

 Comprehensive Examination or Thesis

 After fulfilling course requirements, an MA candidate must write and defend a thesis or pass a comprehensive examination in the student’s area of specialization.
 The contours of the exam or thesis are determined by the student’s advisor, in consultation with related faculty, and with the approval of the director of the Graduate Division of Religious Studies.